msaberai/IntelEdgeAI-Udacity/Lesson 2 - Leveraging Pre-Trained Models.md

-# L2 - Leveraging Pre-Trained Models
+# Lesson 2 - Leveraging Pre-Trained Models

 In this lesson the following topics will be covered: